YanochkaLz/SimpleLayoutSite/README.md

-Just a simple layout of site)
+Just a simple website layout with some effects)